Fuming-Lai/CeMINE/README.md

   --random_state 42
 ```

 The input data must contain the target column `target_morphology`, the paper identifier `paper_id`, and the required synthesis feature columns.
-Every sample must have a valid `paper_id`; otherwise, the program stops to prevent data leakage between the training and test sets.
+Every sample must have a valid `paper_id`.
+Otherwise, the program stops to prevent data leakage between the training and test sets.

 ## License